seanfdnn/ergodox-layout/readme.md

  ![Heatmap](images/heatmap.png)

+## Layer notification

+There is a very small tool in `tools/layer-notify`, that listens to the HID console, looking for layer change events, and pops up a notification for every detected change.
+It is a very simple tool, mainly serving as an example.

 # Building

 To make my workflow easier, this layout is maintained in [its own repository][algernon:ez-layout].
 To build it, you will need the [QMK][qmk] firmware checked out, and this repo either checked out to something like `keyboards/ergodox_ez/algernon-master`.
 One way to achieve that is this: